Medical Laboratory Science Program at Fredonia

 From discussions of concepts of physiological control and levels of organization, this course concentrates on the components of the musculoskeletal system, the integument and an extensive description and analysis of neural and endocrine systems of control.

 The course includes a basic study of microbial taxonomy, morphology, biochemistry, and reproduction.
 Great emphasis is placed on medical microbiology, infectious diseases, microbial genetic regulation, and the application of microorganisms in recombinant gene technology.

 Introduction to the study of blood, its cellular components, and various blood diseases.
 Laboratory exercises include a variety of manual techniques involved with blood cell counts and determinations.

-Medical Technology in the news
+Medical Laboratory Science in the news

 There was a sea of gray, so to speak, throughout the Fredonia Science Complex on STEM T-Shirt Day on Nov.
 1, with students and faculty wearing STEM T-shirts adorned with their own designs and messages based on their areas of study.

 The role of immune cells in driving inflammation and mortality in severe cases of COVID-19 was the focus of a research study, compiled by Department of Biology Assistant Professor Emeka Okeke and three science students at the SUNY Fredonia, that has been published in the prestigious journal Frontiers in Immunology.

 What is STEM T-shirt Tuesday?
 It’s a day – Tuesday, Nov.
 1 – for science students and faculty, along with staff and administrators, to wear a STEM-themed shirt for a day.